Hirsutoid Papilloma (Pearly Penile Papules)

 - Found around the corona (rim) of the glans penis

 The term hirsutoid papilloma is often used in clinical literature, while Pearly Penile Papules is the more commonly used patient term.
+Doctors may also refer to PPP during examinations involving diagnosis of pearly penile papules.

 Are Pearly Penile Papules Normal?